 Why patent attorneys sometimes ask tedious questions

 Is the abbreviation used in your company name written with or without full stops?
 Does your innovative receiver switch between frequencies A, B and C or A, B or C?
 Patent attorneys sometimes ask detailed, tedious questions.
 They are not exactly complicated but do seem to be rather superfluous.
 Surely we can just get the name from the e-mails?
 And surely those frequencies speak for themselves?
-With the aid of two painful examples, I will explain why patent attorneys never stop asking those tedious questions.
+With the aid of two painful examples (not from EP&C's practice by the way), I will explain why patent attorneys never stop asking those tedious questions.

 €100,000 of unnecessary litigation costs